JAGeorge54/factoryForPacMen/README.md

 Run:
 copy index.html and pacmen.js into the same folder.
 Either drag index.html into the browser or right click and select open with using your preferred browser.

+Roadmap of future improvements:
-In the future i would like to add several buttons that let you choose different images, or possibly change the color of the pacmen.
+In the future I would like to add several buttons that let you choose different images, or possibly change the color of the pacmen.

 <img src="/images/PacMan1.png">